MariamAtef226/CodeAlpha_Temperature_Converter_Website/README.md

 5. Open your web browser and navigate to http://localhost:3000 to see the app in action.

-## Approach
-I adopted the `BEM` naming style for my css class names and ...

 ## License ⚖️

 This project is licensed under the [MIT License](LICENSE).